Ukraine’s embassy in Spain receives bloody package

 RTVE TV channel reported from the scene that the ambassador and employees remain in the embassy premises, they were not evacuated.
 The police continue to expand the security perimeter around the building..

-Las inmediaciones de la embajada de Ucrania en España está siendo desalojada mientras se refuerza policialmente la zona
+Las inmediaciones de la embajada de Ucrania en España está siendo desalojada mientras se refuerza policialmente la zona— Hablando Claro (@HablandoTVE) December 2, 2022

 🎙@elenagodessart #HablandoClaro2D ▶️https://t.co/CfpoB46331 pic.twitter.com/Jt9UZkJ2TI